 Installer Choice, Grants and Connectivity Setup

-Indra provides professional installation and uses approved installers across the UK.
+Indra provides professional installation through approved installers across the UK.
 Proper installation isn’t just a box-tick, it’s a key part of safety.

 The Smart LUX is eligible under the OZEV grant (for now, at least, grant rules change).
 Connectivity is via Wi-Fi, with Ethernet or cellular at extra cost, so check your signal at the install point before ordering.

 The Smart LUX sits in the premium home charging space alongside several well-known UK chargers.
 Your best pick depends on whether you value design, solar, tariff control, or a broader energy ecosystem.
-It’s worth noting that the Smart LUX offers advanced connectivity and smart lighting indicators, which can be a deciding factor for many users.
+The Smart LUX’s slim body and turbine light status system can be a deciding factor for many users.

 Versus Indra Smart Pro